Kapil619/Issue-Tracker/README.md

 ## Issue Tracker Web Application

-Created this Fullstack web application with Nextjs13, MYSQL, Prisma, RadixUi, TailwindCSS and numerous other packages.

-The Frontend is handled by Next13 and prisma for connecting to the database .
-Implemented secure Login/Logout using Google's OAuth .
+#Techstack: Nextjs13, MYSQL, Prisma, RadixUI, TailwindCSS.

+It's a Full stack web application.

+##Features:
 Users can create ,update and delete issues faced by them..
 Can assign issues to other users.
 Summary and Latest Issues are dynamically rendered  on the dashboard upon data changes.

+The Frontend is handled by Next13 and prisma for connecting to the MYSQL database .
+Implemented secure Login/Logout using Google's OAuth.
+RadixUI & TailwindCSS for the styling.

 It is deployed on Vercel: https://issue-tracker-kapil619.vercel.app/